-Lombok is the most famous place in Indonesia for sunbathing, diving and snorkelling.
-It has villas with such a romantic panorama, that there is no way to forget them while making a list of most wonderful places in Indonesia.
+Lombok is the most famous place in Indonesia for sunbathing, diving, and snorkeling.
+It has villas with such a romantic panorama, that there is no way to forget them while making a list of the most wonderful places in Indonesia.
 Lombok has the stunning beaches of Indonesia.
-Fringed by white sand beaches and blue water, the complex of three small and isolated islands named Gili Trawangan, Gili Meno and Gili Air bears have unique scenic appeal.
+Fringed by white sand beaches and blue water, the complex of three small and isolated islands named Gili Trawangan, Gili Meno, and Gili Air bears have unique scenic appeal.
 This is a perfect site to spend hours of your Halal Travel to Indonesia as there are many places to stay.
-Besides adventure sports like snorkelling, surfing and diving, you can go island hopping, fishing and tour in glass-bottom boats.
+Besides adventure sports like snorkeling, surfing, and diving, you can go island hopping, fishing, and tour in glass-bottom boats.
 Else, just chill out in a beachside cafe or shack with your significant other.

-We know of Bali as a beach haven, a place for rest, relaxation and a great tan.
-Travelling to Bali is alluring to visitors in search of sea and sun.
+We know of Bali as a beach haven, a place for rest, relaxation, and a great tan.
+Traveling to Bali is alluring to visitors in search of the sea and sun.
 Indonesian culture in Bali is unique, don’t worry you can take a tour package to explore Bali and learn about their culture.
 Few people don’t know the hidden side of Bali, places that could take your travel adventures to the next level.
-If you don’t experience the extraordinary, you’ll never know what you’ve been missing out.
+If you don’t experience the extraordinary, you’ll never know what you’ve been missing out on.
 Have you ever started planning a trip with your friends and family, then got lost and had no clue what to include in your itinerary?
-Whether you’re in Bali with friends, family or with your couple for a honeymoon, there are endless activities available in Bali so you know you’ll never be bored.
-Some of the best places to visit in Bali are Pura Ulun Danu Bratan, Mount Batur, Pura Luhur Uluwatu, Kuta Beach, Sanur Beach, Tanah Lot Temple, Ubud Monkey Forest, Elephant Safari Park North Ubud, and etc. Now you know the secrets to a super fun and photogenic vacation in Bali.
-You can also find Halal Tours to Bali to serve Muslim travellers around the world.
+Whether you’re in Bali with friends, family, or with your couple for a honeymoon, there are endless activities available in Bali so you know you’ll never be bored.
+Some of the best places to visit in Bali are Pura Ulun Danu Bratan, Mount Batur, Pura Luhur Uluwatu, Kuta Beach, Sanur Beach, Tanah Lot Temple, Ubud Monkey Forest, Elephant Safari Park North Ubud, etc. Now you know the secrets to a super fun and photogenic vacation in Bali.
+You can also find Halal Tours to Bali to serve Muslim travelers around the world.

 There's been so much hype about Indonesia.
 So pack your bags and discover the natural beauty of Indonesia!